 Right Sibling ID (4 bytes): This field contains the stream ID of the right sibling.
-If there is no right sibling, the field MUST be set to NOSTREAM (0xFFFFFFF).
+If there is no right sibling, the field MUST be set to NOSTREAM (0xFFFFFFFF).

 Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify the directory entry.
 MAXREGSID 0xFFFFFFA Maximum regular stream ID.

+Value Meaning

-NOSTREAM 0xFFFFFFF If there is no right sibling.
+NOSTREAM If there is no right sibling.

+0xFFFFFFF

 Child ID (4 bytes): This field contains the stream ID of a child object.
-If there is no child object, the field MUST be set to NOSTREAM (0xFFFFFFF).
+If there is no child object, including all entries for stream objects, the field MUST be set to NOSTREAM (0xFFFFFFF).

 Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify the directory entry.
 MAXREGSID 0xFFFFFFA Maximum regular stream ID.
-NOSTREAM 0xfffffff If there is no child object.
+NOSTREAM 0xFFFFFFF If there is no child object.

-CLSID (16 bytes): This field contains an object class GUID, if this entry is a storage or root storage.
+CLSID (16 bytes): This field contains an object class GUID, if this entry is for a storage object or root storage.
 If no object class GUID is set on this object, the field MUST be set to all zeroes.
-In a stream object, this field MUST be set to all zeroes.
-If not NULL, the object class GUID can be used as a parameter to start applications.
+In.
+For a stream object, this field MUST be set to all zeroes.
+IfA value containing all zeroes in a storage or root storage directory entry is valid, and indicates that no object class is associated with the storage.
+If an implementation of the file format enables applications to create storage objects without explicitly setting an object class GUID, it MUST write all zeroes by default.
+If this value is not NULLall zeroes, the object class GUID can be used as a parameter to start applications.

-Value Meaning 0x000000000000000000000000000000000000 If no object class GUID is set on this object.
+Value Meaning 0x000000000000000000000000000000000000 If noNo object class GUID is set on this objectassociated with the storage.

-State Bits (4 bytes): This field contains the user-defined flags if this entry is a storage object or root storage object.
-If no state bits are set on the object, this field MUST be set to all zeroes.
+State Bits (4 bytes): This field contains the user-defined flags if this entry is for a storage object or root storage object.
+If no state bits are set on the For a stream object, this field MUSTSHOULD be set to all zeroes because many implementations provide no way for applications to retrieve state bits from a stream object.
+If an implementation of the file format enables applications to create storage objects without explicitly setting state bits, it MUST write all zeroes by default.

-Value Meaning 0x00000000 If no state bits are set on the object.
+Value Meaning 0x00000000 HDefault value when no state bits are explicitly set on the object.

-Creation Time (8 bytes): This field contains the creation time for a storage object.
+Creation Time (8 bytes): This field contains the creation time for a storage object, or all zeroes to indicate that the creation time of the storage object was not recorded.
 The Windows FILETIME structure is used to represent this field in UTC.
-If no creation time is set on the object, this field MUST be all zeroes.
-For a root storage object, this field MUST be all zeroes, and the creation time is retrieved or set on the compound file (2) itself.
+If no creation time is set on the For a stream object, this field MUST be all zeroes.
+For a root storage object, this field MUST be all zeroes, and the creation time is retrieved or set on the compound file itself.

-Value Meaning 0x0000000000000000 If no creation time is set on the object or for a root storage object.
+Value Meaning 0x00000000000000000 If noNo creation time is set on was recorded for the object or for a root storage object.

-Modified Time (8 bytes): This field contains the modification time for a storage object.
+Modified Time (8 bytes): This field contains the modification time for a storage object-, or all zeroes to indicate that the modified time of the storage object was not recorded.
 The Windows FILETIME structure is used to represent this field in UTC.
-If no modified time is set on the object, this field MUST be all zeroes.
-For a root storage object, this field MUST be all zeroes, and the modified time is retrieved or set on the compound file (2) itself.
+If no modified time is set on the For a stream object, this field MUST be all zeroes.
+For a root storage object, this field MUSTMAY<2> be set to all zeroes, and the modified time is retrieved or set on the compound file itself.

-Value Meaning 0x00000000000000000 If no modified time is set on the object or the object is a root storage object.
+Value Meaning 0x00000000000000000 If noNo modified time is set onwas recorded for the object or the object is a root storage object.